bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 > First Note - Prologue (yellow text)
 > Skys...
-This interview was conducted shortly after the public collapse of Arc/Hive.. what the net calls "The Cradle Crash."
+This interview was conducted shortly after the public collapse of Arc/Hive.. what the net calls
+> 'The Cradle Crash.'
 You were right.
 Arc/Hive was never dismantled.
 Victor simply rebranded.
 New logo, Same bones.
-They call it NEX GEN now (subtle, considering everything you said went down) This appears to be Carmine's attempt to "regain the narrative."
-This is the only known transcript of an unsanctioned interview with the (currently) unknown journalist.
+> They call it NEX GEN now (subtle, considering everything you said went down) This appears to be Carmine's attempt to
+> 'regain the narrative.'
+This is the only known transcript of an unsanctioned interview with the (currently) unknown
+> journalist.
 I found it in a wormed-out telemetry packet riding a dead network node in West Kraava.
-Rebuilding this has been... tricky.
+Rebuilding this has
+> been... tricky.
 Nearly all of the conversation's been buried under multi-threaded sigdust.
-A few segments are corrupted beyond recovery.
+A few segments are
+> corrupted beyond recovery.
 Still, I've stitched together what I could.
 Reconstruction was made possible using:
 >
 > Glass Reflection Echo Capture (GREC-R1 array)
 >